 The Fund limits its investment position in any one Investment Fund to less than 5% of the Investment Fund's outstanding voting securities, absent an order of the Securities and Exchange Commission (the "SEC") (or assurances from the SEC staff) under which the Fund's contribution and withdrawal of capital from an Investment Fund in which it holds 5% or more of the outstanding voting securities will not be subject to various 1940 Act prohibitions on affiliated transactions.
 The Fund does not have an order from the SEC permitting any affiliated transactions, and the Fund also is not required to adhere to this 5% investment limitation to the extent that it relies on certain SEC rules that provide exemptions from 1940 Act prohibitions on affiliated transactions.
 However, to, for example, facilitate investments in smaller Investment Funds deemed attractive by GCMLP, the Fund may purchase non-voting securities of, or irrevocably waive its right to vote some or all of its interests in, Investment Funds.
-Although the Fund may hold non-voting interests, the 1940 Act and the rules and regulations thereunder may nevertheless require the Fund to limit its position in any one Investment Fund, such that the Fund's investments (aggregated with the investments of other affiliates of the Adviser) in an Investment Fund will not equal or exceed 25% of the Investment Fund's assets, or such other percentage limit as may be determined by the Fund in consultation with its counsel.
+Although the Fund may nevertheless require the Fund to limit its position in any one Investment Fund, such that the Fund's investments (aggregated with the investments of other affiliates of the Adviser) in an Investment Fund will not equal or exceed 25% of the Investment Fund's assets, or such other percentage limit as may be determined by the Fund in consultation with its counsel.
 These restrictions may be changed by the board of trustees of the Fund ("Board of Trustees"), subject to limitations of applicable laws, rules or interpretations thereof.